auditlogic/samples/package/aws-finding/README.md

 * `FINDINGTEST_BOUNDARY_ID` - (UUID) - your boundary ID
 * `FINDINGTEST_AWS_ACCOUNT_ID` - your AWS account ID to test against
 * `FINDINGTEST_SERVER_URL` - (URL) optional - ZeroBias URL - default `https://api.app.zerobias.com`
-* `FINDINGTEST_EVAL_MINUTES` - (Number) optional - The number of minutes wait for a config rule evaluation to complete - default 3 minutes.
+* `FINDINGTEST_TIMEOUT_MINUTES` - (Number) optional - The number of minutes wait for a config rule evaluation to complete - default 10 minutes.

 *Note:* the project uses the `dotenv` package to load the environment variables from the `.env` file.
 You can create a `.env` file in the root of the project and set the environment variables there.
 .env file structure: